akka/akka-samples/akka-sample-persistence-scala/README.md

 [PersistentActorFailureExample.scala](src/main/scala/sample/persistence/PersistentActorFailureExample.scala) shows how a persistent actor can throw an exception, restart and restore the state by replaying the events.

 To run this example, type `sbt "runMain sample.persistence.PersistentActorFailureExample"`.

-## Persistent actor views

-[ViewExample.scala](src/main/scala/sample/persistence/ViewExample.scala) demonstrates how a view (`ExampleView`) is updated with the persistent message stream of a persistent actor (`ExamplePersistentActor`).
-Messages sent to the persistent actor are scheduled periodically.
-Views also support snapshotting to reduce recovery time.

-To run this example, type `sbt "runMain sample.persistence.ViewExample"`.